ikifar2012/addons.mathesonsteplock.ca/docs/addons/amcrest2mqtt/basic-config.md

 ### Example Configuration

-Please note the amcrest2mqtt add-on requires the MQTT broker add-on to be installed.
+*Please note the amcrest2mqtt add-on requires the MQTT broker add-on to be installed and configured before use.*

 ```yaml
 amcrest_host: '192.168.0.x'